 LEADERSHIP OF THE COMMISSION IN BRAZIL

-- Co-chair: Ronaldo Fragoso, Partner at Deloitte
+- Vice-chair: Ronaldo Fragoso, Partner at Deloitte

 Environment and Energy